weblab-class/rec-road/README.md

 # Stuff to Implement
-1. Home/feed page
-2. NavBar
-3. Scrape course descriptions, ratings, and pictures from Student Catalog, FireHose, and OCW
+1. Scrape course descriptions, ratings, and pictures from Student Catalog, FireHose, and OCW
-4. Search bar
+2. Search bar
-5. Upvote/downvote system
-6. Feed recommending algorithm
+3. Upgrade feed recommending algorithm
-7. Profile page
+4. Profile page
-8. Results page
-9. History page to store and display past votes
+5. History page to store and display past votes
-10. Sidebar with settings that are saved after each session
+6. Sidebar with settings that are saved after each session
-11. Autoscroll + autoscroll toggle
-12. Pre-choose classes
+7. Pre-choose classes
-13. Result recommending algorithm
-14. Login with Touchstone/Integration with Canvas (not sure if these will be the same system/can students login to our website without connecting to Canvas?)
+8. Login with Touchstone/Integration with Canvas (not sure if these will be the same system/can students login to our website without connecting to Canvas?)
-15. Export to FireRoad
+9. Export to FireRoad
-16. Friend page/system
+10. Friend page/system
-17. Implement prereq box/algorithm in results
+11. Implement prereq box/algorithm in results
-18. Implement OCW links/box in results
+12. Implement OCW links/box in results
-19. A few more stylistic choices
+13. A few more stylistic choices

 # How to code a webapp with this skeleton